Last Updated on June 29, 2022 by Rebecca Huff

 Anxiety: Anxiety can be caused by an overactive sympathetic nervous system.
 “Evidence points toward a calming effect for CBD in the central nervous system.”

 Current evidence indicates CBD has considerable potential as a treatment for multiple anxiety disorders.
 CBD interacts with several receptors in the brain known to regulate fear and anxiety-related behaviors.
 (5) Anecdotal testimonies and some scientific research already suggest that the effects of CBD can help overcome feelings of anxiety and restore emotional balance, as well as help alleviate chronic pain.
 Though more clinical trials need to be carried out, the signs are looking good.

 Reduces the anxiety induced by simulated public speaking in those with Social Anxiety Disorder.

-Depression – CBD exhibited anti-anxiety and antidepressant effects in animal models discussed in this study.
+Depression – Multiple studies contribute to the possibility of CBD being an alternative solution to helping symptoms of depression.
+CBD exhibited anti-anxiety and antidepressant effects in animal models discussed in this study.

 Autism Spectrum Disorders – “Cannabis in ASD patients appears to be well tolerated, safe and effective option to relieve symptoms associated with ASD.”